doocs/leetcode/solution/3200-3299/3214.Year on Year Growth Rate/README_EN.md

 <!-- solution:start -->

-### Solution 1: Grouping Statistics + Window Function
+### Solution 1: Grouping Statistics + Left Join

-We can first group by year and product ID to calculate the total cost of each product every year, recorded in table `T`.
-Then, use the window function `LAG` to calculate the total cost of the previous year, recorded in table `S`.
-Finally, calculate the annual growth rate based on the formula.
+We can first group by `product_id` and `year(transaction_date)` to perform the statistics, then use a left join to associate the statistics of the current year with those of the previous year, and finally calculate the year-on-year growth rate.

 <!-- tabs:start -->